NVIDIA/aistore/docs/get_batch.md

 - Plain objects: minimal CPU (file I/O bound)
 - Compressed archives: moderate CPU (decompression)
 - Many small files: higher CPU (archive parsing overhead)

 ---

+## Performance Tips

+For best performance, try to make each GetBatch request easy to assemble and cheap to read.

+### Use direct access when possible

+For large archive shards, avoid repeated sequential scans.
+See [Direct Access to Archived Data](#direct-access-to-archived-data).

+Use shard indexes when selecting archived files by `archpath`.
+Use range reads when the client already knows the byte offset and length of the required data.

+### Use colocation hints when the client knows the layout

+By default, GetBatch assumes that requested objects are distributed uniformly across the cluster.

+If the client knows that the batch is concentrated on a small number of targets or shards, set the colocation hint accordingly:

+* `0`: no colocation hint; suitable for uniformly distributed object names.
+* `1`: target-aware; use when requested objects are likely collocated on a small number of targets.
+* `2`: target- and shard-aware; use when requested `archpath` entries are likely concentrated in a small number of archive shards.

+The hint helps AIS to select a better designated target and can reduce cross-cluster data movement.
+Level `2` can also improve archive handle reuse when many requested files come from the same shard.

+### Prefer larger batches, but avoid unbounded requests

+GetBatch is designed to amortize request overhead across many entries.
+Very small batches may be faster as regular concurrent GETs, while very large batches can increase memory pressure, queueing, and retry cost.

+Treat batch size as workload-dependent and validate it under realistic cluster load.

+### Prefer uncompressed TAR for maximum throughput

+Compressed archive formats reduce network bytes but add CPU overhead for decompression.

+When storage and network bandwidth are not the bottleneck, plain `.tar` is usually the best output format for maximum throughput.

+### Prefetch or cold-GET remote data

+GetBatch operates on in-cluster data.
+For remote buckets, pre-load or prefetch before running.

+---